pgosar/OOO_Pipeline/README.md

 - Information about renamings such as:
   * The specific hazard which caused the rename
   * The register name before and after the rename

+### The Vision
+We have some questions:
+- How do we do output.
+  * Lowkey don't have to worry about it now, since we test using Verilator
+  * The idea is either to use LEDs or output using GPIO pins
+- MMIO, what's that about?
+- How to load memory onto it?
+  * How to access said memory
+  * Where are the bounds of the memory
+- How to load an elf binary
+  * do we even need headers if we're using very simple ch-ARM files?
+- What debug information do we need?
+  * reginfo (including PC)
+  * reservation stations
+  * reorder buffer
+  * instr at each stage of pipeline
+- *Once we can start loading things from some PC address, things become a little more trivial.*

 ## Glossary
 - [**EPCS**](https://community.intel.com/t5/FPGA-Wiki/EPCS-Guide/ta-p/735919): Flash memory which can be used to configure the FPGA.
 This is not the only device which can configure the FPGA, however, We typically want our board to use this, rather than HPS configuration.
 To use this mode, it must be selected using the MSEL switches on the board (MSEL[4:0] = 5'b10010).
 SRAM hardware images are typically uploaded to the EPCS device via Quartus or the command line. (manual p.12)